Jarliks/CSE210/Hilo/README.md

-Author: Alec Mateski
+# Author: Alec Mateski

-Class: CSE 210
+# Class: CSE 210

-Program: Hilo
+# Program: Hilo

 ################################################################################

+### Assignment

-# Hilo is played according to the following rules.
+Hilo is played according to the following rules.

     The player starts the game with 300 points.
     Individual cards are represented as a number from 1 to 13.